The Taxi Dancer

 The Taxi Dancer is a 1927 American silent comedy film directed by Harry F. Millarde and starring Owen Moore and, in her first film with top billing, Joan Crawford.
+A print of The Taxi Dancer exists.

 Plot

 Joselyn Poe is a southern girl who tries her luck as dancer in New York City.
 When she is unable to find work, she works as taxi dancer and meets several suitors.